 All at once he leers.
 “What’s she up to?”

 “You’re telling me they broke the connection?”

 “Who’s they?”
 Her heartbeat speeds, pumping up her panic, and her head feels large and insubstantial, a membrane about to disintegrate.
 “What connection?”

-No way can he know about the telepathy, but he stares at Lisa as though deciphering her secrets.
+He stares at Lisa as though deciphering her secrets.
 “Don’t tell me the bitch let Talion cut you loose.”
 He breaks into a stuttering laugh—heh-heh-heh-heh-heh—a crowing voice that no longer belongs to him.
 A daemonic voice.
 “You’re dead,” the daemon says in a childish singsong.
-Standing, it draws the pistol from the waistband of Steeples’ jeans.
+It stands and draws the pistol.

 Someone grabs her arm and pulls her over and up onto her butt.
-Stand, the woman who showed up with the shotgun says.
+Stand, the woman with the shotgun orders her.
 Lisa struggles to her feet.
-The woman has on maroon yoga pants and an orange hunting jacket.
-Her face—puffy and creased and reddened by the cold—looks vaguely familiar.
-Someone glimpsed in the supermarket or the thrift store on the Square.
+The woman wears maroon yoga pants and an orange hunting jacket.
+Her face, puffy and creased, reddened by the cold, looks vaguely familiar—someone glimpsed in the supermarket or the thrift store on the Square.
 Her eyes gleam like dark ice, inhuman.
 Why did you go with the journalist?
 Even the Flame is not reckless enough to kill you in a public place.
 Half-deaf from the gun blasts, Lisa realizes the woman is speaking in her mind.
-Not the woman, but the daemon inside her.
+Not the woman but the daemon inside her.

 Who’s the Flame?

 The daemon heads back toward the cabin, its stride hampered by the woman’s stubby legs.
 It wears her body like ill-fitting clothes.
 Lisa hurries to catch up.
 What’s happening?
 Is Lu in trouble?